 What Is a Pocket WiFi?

-Pocket WiFi or Portable WiFi is a pocket-sized mobile router you can take with you to access an internet connection.
-Most portable WiFi devices in Japan use 4G signals from network providers to enable the connection.
+A pocket WiFi or portable WiFi is a pocket-sized mobile router that allows you to access an internet connection on the go.
+Most portable WiFi devices in Japan use 4G/5G signals from network providers to enable the connection.

 - It is the best option if you need to work remotely.

-- Advanced configuration to an APN on your phone isn’t required to use a Pocket WiFi.
+- Easy setup.
+Advanced configuration of an APN on your phone isn’t required to use a pocket WiFi.

-Besides the many pros of Pocket WiFi, the mobile router also has a couple of cons you need to keep in mind.
+Besides the many advantages of pocket WiFi, the mobile router also has a couple of drawbacks that you should be aware of.

-- The queue for picking up a Pocket WiFi at the service provider’s airport counter may be long, wasting your valuable travel time if you need to stay in the queue.
+- The queue for picking up a Japan pocket WiFi at the service provider’s airport counter may be long, wasting your valuable travel time if you need to wait in line.

-- The rental cost of a Pocket WiFi is higher than purchasing a SIM card or eSIM, so renting a Pocket WiFi wouldn’t be the most economical option if you only have one device.
+- The rental cost of a pocket WiFi is higher than purchasing a Japan SIM card or eSIM, so renting a pocket WiFi wouldn’t be the most economical option if you only have one device.

-- If the Pocket WiFi gets lost or damaged, you have to pay a large compensation fee.
+- If the pocket WiFi is lost or damaged, you will have to pay a substantial compensation fee.

 Tip: Even if you plan to travel in a group, some of you might want to be alone for a short period of time.
 As a safety net, download WAmazing app and apply for a free SIM Card that you can pick up from an airport in Japan.
-It comes with 500MB of data for 15 days for free.
-The WAmazing SIM Card operates on NTT DoCoMo’s 4G mobile network, the best network in Japan.
+It comes with 500MB of data for 15 days free of charge.
+The WAmazing SIM Card operates on NTT DoCoMo’s 4G mobile network, which is considered the best network in Japan.

 Please note that it can take up to 4 hours from account registration before you can pick up a SIM Card from the airport.

-A Japan Pocket WiFi Is Suitable for Your Next Japan Trip if You Fit into One of the Following Categories
+Rent a Portable WiFi for Your Next Japan Trip if You Fit into One of the Following Categories

 - You plan to travel with a group of people.